 Gold Coast Private Hospital- You can be dropped at the main reception of the hospital on Hill Street, there is a drop off zone right near the entrance.
 Go through the doors and the main reception is in front of you on the left.

 How long will I be at the hospital?
 You can be at the hospital or day surgery for anywhere up to 4 hours on the day of your procedure.

 How long will I need off work?
 Most people are fine to return to work the day after the procedure.
 We can supply a medical certificate for the day of the procedure and the day before the procedure when you are taking the preparation.
 Please ask the Doctor on the day of your procedure and this can be organised for you.

 Why can’t I drive after my procedure?
 You will be sedated for the procedure and will still be affected by the medication until the morning after the procedure.

 We strive to have your procedure report back to your GP within 5 working days after your procedure, however this can not always be achieved.
-If you are making an appointment with your GP for your results, you can either check with them that the results have been received or with us.
+If you are making an appointment with your GP for your results, you should check if they have received the results, if they haven’t please contact our rooms on 07 5564 6922 to find out when they will be ready.
 Results of any biopsies taken go straight to your referring provider once analysed.
 This is generally done within 3 days of your procedure.

 You may have 1 standard beer or 1 glass of white wine per day whilst on the Low Residue Diet.
 However once you start the clear fluids diet, no alcohol is permitted.

 If you have any other questions, or still have concerns please call our office on 07 5564 6922 and one of our receptionists will be happy to help.